bivashtalukdar/bivashtalukdar/README.md

 🎓 **Civil Engineer Turned QA Enthusiast** | 🧪 **Aspiring QA Engineer** | 💻 **Tech Explorer**

 I come from a diverse academic background with both **B.Tech and M.Tech degrees in Civil Engineering**.
 While my foundation lies in core engineering, my curiosity and passion for technology led me to start a new chapter in the **IT sector**.
-My life's purpose and passion is to use technology to empower humanity.
+My life's mission is to use my engineering mindset to deliver impactful solutions and testing quality software every day.

 I’m currently on a journey to become a **QA Engineer**, focusing on:

 - 🧪 Web automation using **Playwright** and **JavaScript**
 - 🔗 API testing with **Postman**
-- 🔧 for version control and CI/CD tried using tools like **Git and Github**, **Github Actions**
+- 🔧 Familiar with basic version control system and CI/CD tools like **Git and Github**, **Github Actions**
 - 📚 Learning and upskilling every day!

 ---